SebastianRzk/Looksyk/docs/development_and_contribution.md

 7. The frontend will be available at `http://localhost:4200`
 8. The backend will be available at `http://localhost:11000`

+## Run backend tests

+1. Navigate to the backend directory: `cd backend`
+2. Run the tests: `cargo test`

+If there are changes at the high-efficiency parts of the codebase (e.g. the parser), it's recommended to run the benchmark tests as well:

+1. Navigate to the backend directory: `cd backend`
+2. Run the benchmark tests: `cargo bench`
+3. Make your changes
+4. Run the benchmark tests again to compare the results

 ## Build electron app

 1. Change into the application-wrapper directory `cd application-wrapper/Looksyk/`